KirkDJohnson/ELK-Log-Analysis-Lab/README.md

 <br />
 <h2>Description</h2>
-This lab I analyzed logs in ELK to identify whether the alert generated was a false or true positive.
-I started by baselining and inventoring what logs, hosts, and connections were avaliable after specifying the correct time frame of the potential incident.
-Reversing the logs to show the older logs first to see the alerts and logs as they came in, I immediately found a suspicious powershell script/download that was mascarading as Invoice[.]pdf but the actual extension was [.]ps1, powershell script.
-Just after the script/process was run there were multiple reconnisannce techniques and network identifying tools used such as "whoami", "ipconfig", and "hostname", signifying the attacker was dinding inforamtion about the host.
-Next i came accross an Invoke-WebRequest that downloaded the program winPEAS that after some investigation was used to conduct privlege escaltion.
-The process was run and the attacker changed the registry key KEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Installer with AlwaysInstalledElevated.
-I researched what the attacker could do with that and found it allows .MSI (microsoft instalation files) to always be downloased with elevated privileged.
-Further down in the logs, the attacker downloaded a kmalicoiusly crafted .MSI file called adminshell[.]msi.
-Knowing that the attacker likely had elevated privileges, I then swtitched users to SYSTEM and discovered a new user "backdoor" was created and given adminstrative privileges for further persistance.
-I then pivoted back to the full log set and saw ey another Invote-WebRequest from the same malicious domain this time downloading beacon[.]bat, likely Command and Control also for persistance and for the attacker to communciate and potentionally exfiltrate data through.
-The attacker was thing found targeting payroll.servidaer.interanl first pby pinging it and then conducting a brute force attack with the user bsmith.
-The attacke gained successul authentication with the credentials bsmith:Password123! and downloaded bank-records, exfiltratqing the senstive data.
+In this lab, the scenario was there was an alert of possible remtoe access and I was to investigate the logs in ELK.
+I began with baselining and inventorying the logs, hosts, and connections within the specified timeframe, I reversed the logs to see the events unfold in order.
+I first uncovered a suspicious PowerShell script masquerading as "Invoice.pdf" with the actual extension ".ps1".
+Following its execution, various reconnaissance techniques like "whoami", "ipconfig", and "hostname" were employed, indicating the attacker's information gathering.
+In the following logs, an Invoke-WebRequest downloaded "winPEAS."
+After researching what this program did I found that it is for privilege escalation.
+After it was run the attacker altered a registry key to permit elevated MSI downloads.
+A maliciously crafted "adminshell.msi" was then acquired.
+Recognizing elevated privileges, I switched to SYSTEM user, revealing the creation of a new user named "backdoor" with administrative privileges.
+Returning to full logs, another Invoke-WebRequest downloaded "beacon.bat" from the same malicious domain, possibly for Command and Control purposes.
+The attacker targeted "payroll.server.internal", conducting a successful brute force attack with credentials "bsmith:Password123!" and exfiltrating sensitive data.
 <h2>Utility Used</h2>

 - <b>Elastic Search/Kibana</b>